dkaser/edac-dev/docs/unraid/experiments/boot-virtio-scsi.md

 !!! note
     - This works for VirtIO SCSI devices (e.g., virtual SCSI drives in Proxmox) in Unraid 7.
 Support for other SATA/SCSI drives (e.g., physical drives) requires a custom kernel that includes the relevant driver.
-    - You still need a flash drive connected, but it is only used for the license.
+    - You still need a physical flash drive connected, but it is only used for the license.

 ## Instructions